 Indian Blanket Growing Conditions

 Full sun will make Indian Blanket reach its full potential.
-So, plant in full sun and well drained soil.
+So, plant it where it can receive sun from all directions, and well drained soil.
 If planting in clay soil, ensure plenty of drainage by either amending with compost or planting on a slope.

 They are commonly seed on roadsides in the South, particularly the Southwest.
 However, their native range does extend to the Atlantic Ocean and up to Pennsylvania.
 It is mainly a matter of moisture conditions as to whether this plant will thrive.